sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 {{< figure src="/images/live-tail-running.png" alt="Live Tail results for the 'sensu' collector" link="/images/live-tail-running.png" target="_blank" >}}

-If you're seeing data on the Live Tail page, you have a successful workflow that sends Sensu observability data to your Sumo Logic account.
+If you see Sensu data on the Live Tail page, well done!
+You have a successful workflow that sends Sensu observability data to your Sumo Logic account.

 ## Next steps